 - Safety and emergency maintenance

-If a patient cannot perform ADLs, like dressing, bathing, or changing their clothes, successfully completing their IADLs is going to be quite a stretch.
+If a patient cannot successfully perform ADLs, like dressing, bathing, or changing their clothes, it’s likely that IADLs will be a challenge as well.

 How to Know If ADLs or IADLs are Needed?

 It can be difficult to discern when a loved one needs help with either ADLs or IADLs — or both!
 If ADLs become an issue, IADLs will almost certainly be, since these require more complex cognitive tasks.